linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Fixed Income Lecture Notes/Teaching Note 3 Understanding The Term Structure Of Interest Rates.md

 ## REFERENCE INDEX EXAMPLE

--  The quotes in the Table are for November 26, 2007. -  The CPI used to compute the index ratio is not the November CPI.
+-  The quotes in the Table are for November 26, 2007. -  The CPI used to comppngdex ratio is not the November CPI.

 - CPI values are released by BLS during the third week of the following month.